Apple Malus Communis

 Although few contemporary herbalists consider the apple to be an herb, it has a venerable tradition as a healing agent.
 So much of what the ancient herbalists believed about the healing powers of this delectable fruit has been scientifically supported that it's time to let the apple resume its respected place on the herbal roster.

 · DIARRHEA – Some studies show that pectin helps relieve diarrhea because intestinal bacteria transform it into a soothing, protective coating for the irritated intestinal lining.
-In addition, pectin adds bulk to the stool, which helps resolve both diarrhea and constipation.
+In addition, pectin adds bulk to the stool, which helps resolve both diarrhea and

-Some diarrhea is caused by bacterial .
+Some diarrhea is caused by bacterial infection.
 One study shows apple pectin is effective against several types of bacteria capable of causing diarrhea.
 No wonder pectin is the “pectate” in the over-the-counter diarrhea preparation, Kaopectate.

 · CONSTIPATION – Physicians recommend diets high in fiber to add bulk to the stool.
 Bulk stimulates normal bowel contractions and relieves constipation.